front-end-foundations/7-ajax-11ty/readme.md

 ## Eleventy

 [Eleventy](https://www.11ty.io/) (aka 11ty) is a simple [static site generator](https://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/) (Smashing Magazine itself is [statically generated](https://www.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/)).
-Static websites are very popular these days due to their simplicity, superior speed and security.
+Static websites are very popular these days due to their simplicity, superior speed, SEO and security.
 Here is a [list](https://www.staticgen.com/) sorted by popularity.

 Every generator uses a template processor - software designed to combine templates with data to output documents.
 The language that the templates are written in is known as a template language or templating language.